ownal-daboubi/reading-notes-1/class-08.md

-# Readings : CSS Layout
+# Readings: CSS Layout
 # Layout:
-we use Layout to control where each HTML element sits on a page and how to make this layput eye-catching
+we use Layout to control where each HTML element sits on a page and how to make this layout eye-catching

 ![](https://devdocs.magento.com/common/images/layouts_block_containers_defn21.png)

 ## position property:
-List of properties used to control the elemets of the page:
+List of properties used to control the elements of the page:
 1. position: static; : for normal flow.this is the default way in which browsers treat HTML elements.
 2. position: relative; : for Relative positioning, moves an element in relation to where it would have been in normal flow.
 Ex: